 In 1978, the follow-on order of F-4Es and RF-4Es were issued to 337 "Fantasma" Mira (squadron)/110 Pterix (wing) based at Larissa.
 The 337 Mira had previously flown Northrop F-5As as part of 111 Wing at Nea Ankhialos, and moved to Larissa to receive F-4Es.
 The RF-4Es were issued to 348 "Matia" Mira/110 Pterix based at Larissa, replacing the RF-84F in the reconnaissance role.
 However, the unit retained its RF-84Fs in the training role until 1990.
 In 1993, 29 ex-Luftwaffe RF-4Es were added to the strength of 348 Mira.

 A proposal for the US to supply 40 surplus F-4Es to Greece was revealed in 1987.
+This order was delayed because of the political situation in Greece, but with the Iraqi invasion of Kuwait and Operation Desert Storm>/i>, the situation changed and the order was approved.
 The proposal was later amended to involve 50 F-4Es and 19 F-4G Wild Weasels.
 In exchange, the Greek government agreed in July 1990 to an eight-year extension of the US bases agreement.
 The first stage of the agreement resulted in the promise of 28 F-4Es to Greece, drawn from the Indiana Air National Guard's 113th TFS and 163rd TFS.
 These planes were delivered to Greece in late 1991, entering service with 338 Mira.